Corporate Responsibility

 They describe our values, standards, and fundamental due diligence processes, which are firmed up in further intragroup policies, practices, and processes, and provide the framework for our actions.
 We continually further develop these aspects and report annually on our work in this area.

 This Code of Human Rights is adopted and implemented by all Group companies over which Deutsche Telekom exercises a decisive influence.
-More than two hundred Group companies worldwide act in alignment with these principles on human rights and the environment.
+More than one hundred Group companies worldwide act in alignment with these principles on human rights and the environment.

 Moreover, every year we publish information within our “Annual report LkSG” on internally defined human rights-related and environmental risks from the previous year, including the resulting measures and expectations (=Part 2 of our policy statement on human rights).